 Note: Where a parent is entitled to Working Tax Credit during the four-week period immediately after their employment ceases, or after they start to work less than 16 hours per week, their children are entitled to free school meals.

 If you are receiving one of these benefits either contact the school officer to obtain an application form or call 0344 800 8020 for further advice.

 You can also print a copy of the free school meals application form here.

 Once entitlement has been assessed children can continue to receive free school meals until the family stops receiving a qualifying benefit.
 Parents are required to inform the Authority of any changes and regular checks will be carried out against records held by the Department of Work and Pensions, the Home Office and HM Revenue & Customs by the Free School Meals Team.

 Children are encouraged to bring a bottle of water to school with them to drink during the school day.
-Please do not send anything other than water as repeated drinking of squash and fruit juices during the day increases the risk of dental decay.
+Please do not send anything other than water as if these are spilt it results in a sticky mess in the classroom and repeated drinking of squash and fruit juices during the day increases the risk of dental decay.

-A healthy mid morning fresh fruit snack is provided for all children in key stage 1.
-Parents of children in key stage 2 are invited to send in a healthy snack for their child to enjoy at break time.
+A healthy mid-morning fresh fruit snack is provided for all children in key stage 1.
+A Tuck Shop is available for children in key stage 2 or parents can send in a healthy snack for their child to enjoy at break time.

 Examples of acceptable snacks are: